frontEndParty/old-maps-demo/README.md

       }
 ```

-You should be able to view your app at https://localhost:5173/oldmaps/my_map
+You should be able to view your app at https://localhost:5173/oldmaps/my_map.

+Be sure to run a production build to make sure your map is included (this is how the GitHub pages is deployed):

+    npm run build

-Once all of your work is committed, make a PR to this repo and we'll merge it in!
+Finally, once your work is committed, make a PR to this repo and we'll merge it in!

 ## OpenLayers examples